AviGoldshtein/Bayesian_classification/README.md

 # 🧠 Bayesian Classification API with FastAPI

-Welcome to the **Bayesian Classifier** project!
-This project lets you load a CSV, train a Naive Bayes model on it, and make predictions — all through a clean REST API built with **FastAPI**.
+Welcome to the **Bayesian Classification** project — a modular system for training and predicting with a Naive Bayes model over CSV files, using a clean REST API powered by **FastAPI** and a structured client-server architecture.

 ---